 Abstract guidelines: Should be 250-800 words (max!); concise; capture broad interest; indicate why results are significant; indicate suitability to an international audience; include important numbers/ranges; followed by list of keywords.
+Cut and paste your full abstract on OSS.
+More information in that section below.

+You want to entice people who skim abstracts to click on your paper.
 These are the basic components of a good abstract (adjust these to fit your paper):

 - (1) Motivation/problem statement: Why do we care about the problem?
-What practical, scientific, theoretical or other gap is your research filling? - (2) Methods/procedure/approach: What did you actually do to get your results? - (3) Results/findings/product: As a result of completing the above procedure, what did you learn? - (4) Implications: What are the larger implications of your findings, especially for the problem/gap identified in step 1?
+What practical, scientific, theoretical or other gap is your research filling? - (2) Methods/procedure/approach: What did you actually do to get your results? - (3) Results/findings/product: As a result of completing the above procedure, what did you learn? - (4) Conclusion/Implications: What are the larger implications of your findings, especially for the problem/gap identified in 1 above?